kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## When It Made Sense

 Fine-tuning was essential when:
-Context windows were short.
+Context windows were short
-Few-shot prompting was weak.
+Few-shot prompting was weak
-Models couldn't store specialized knowledge easily.
+Models couldn't store specialized knowledge easily
 It let companies specialize the base model for one task

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.